apolomz/fast-safe-etl/README.md

-# Proyecto Ciencia de Datos - Fast and Safe
+# Data Science Project - Fast and Safe

-## Integrantes
+## Team Members

-* Juan Sebastian Sierra- 202343656
+* Juan Sebastian Sierra - 202343656
-* Jhoan Sebastian Fernandez- 2222772
+* Jhoan Sebastian Fernandez - 2222772
-* Luis Felipe Londoño- 2343105
+* Luis Felipe Londoño - 2343105

 ---

-# Descripción del proyecto
+# Project Description

-Este proyecto implementa un proceso ETL (Extract, Transform, Load) y una Bodega de Datos (Data Warehouse) para el proyecto del curso: **Fast and Safe**.
+This project implements an ETL (Extract, Transform, Load) process and a Data Warehouse for the course project: **Fast and Safe**.

-A partir de una base de datos operacional exportada en formato SQL (`copia-BD.sql`), el sistema:
+Starting from an operational database exported in SQL format (`copia-BD.sql`), the system:

-1. Extrae la información relevante.
+1. Extracts the relevant information.
-2. Transforma los datos aplicando reglas de negocio.
+2. Transforms the data by applying business rules.
-3. Construye dimensiones y tablas de hechos.
+3. Builds dimensions and fact tables.
-4. Genera archivos CSV para análisis.
+4. Generates CSV files for analysis.
-5. Carga automáticamente la información en PostgreSQL.
+5. Automatically loads the information into PostgreSQL.

 ---

-# Arquitectura
+# Architecture

-Base de Datos Operacional (SQL Dump)
+Operational Database (SQL Dump)

 ↓

-Extracción (Extract)
+Extraction (Extract)

 ↓

-Transformación (Transform)
+Transformation (Transform)

 ↓